Updated: Aug 27

 1. Back ache and neck knots?
 Racketballs really work!

 You won't believe how simple this hack is.
-A physical therapists recommended years ago that I use a racketball ball to knead out any knots in my back and neck at home.
+A physical therapists recommended years ago that I use a racketball ball (click for blue) to knead out any knots in my back and neck at home.
 If you have any major injuries please consult with your own physical therapist on this one before trying!

 How to: place the racketball on the floor and lay down on top of it, wherever your knot is.
 When you find the center of the knot, relax your weight onto it.
 Just breathe and hold there until you feel the pain dissipate.
 Then roll onto the ball slowly and repeat to relax the muscles around the knot.

 It is not superfluous to say that such a small and simple object does an amazingly effective job of honing in on the knot, getting the kinks out and relieving the pain.
 Many people have attested to the same.
 Without having to use any more pressure than that of your own weight, you will forever have one wherever you go.
 It is portable, after all.